 Each year during the month of April, the Canadian Dental Association reminds us that taking care of our mouth and teeth is more than just about creating a nice smile.
 Oral health problems can affect the way a person eats, speaks, and even the way they interact with others.
 Some people are not even comfortable smiling or talking with others because they feel self-conscious about their teeth.
 By promoting better oral health, this month-long event encourages Canadian children and families to have a better quality of life free from bleeding gums, bad breath, oral pain, missing teeth, or infections.

-The theme for this year's Oral Health Month focuses on reducing the consumption of sugary drinks and making water your drink of choice.
+One of the important reminders for Oral Health Month focuses on reducing the consumption of sugary drinks and making water your drink of choice.

 For further information, visit: